namanshrimali/TSAI_EVA/README.md

 ---
 ### Observations
 * Model is overfitting (obvioisly, augumentations are far lesser than what we did last time)
-* The maximum learning rate was determined by optimal lr finder, which ran for _1000 iterations_ and returned a optimal lr of _7.05E-02_.
-Note that this learning rate is for  batch size of 128.
-For batch size of 512, optimal lr was found to be _1.46E-02_, but it didn't really gave me the results I was hoping for :(
+* The maximum learning rate was determined by optimal lr finder, which ran for _300 iterations_ and returned a optimal lr of _1.19E-01_.
 ![Steepest LR](/assets/images/SteepestLR.png)

 * Implemented OneCycleLR with following parameters: